Andy Palmer: Personal life

-Palmer is married to Hitomi, who is Japanese, and they have one daughter.
-He has three children from a previous marriage.
+Palmer was married to Hitomi, who is Japanese, and they have one daughter.
+He has three children from an earlier marriage.

 Palmer's hobbies include "reading, listening to punk rock, and running by necessity."

 Racing

 Palmer (not to be confused with the Bentley Team racing driver) is a licensed race car driver.
 He started racing while still at Nissan, driving a GT4 Nissan 370Z.
 A few months after taking the helm of Aston Martin, Palmer and his co-drivers, Marek Reichman, Alice Powell and Andrew Frankel, finished 5th overall and 4th in class at the Silverstone Britcar 24-Hour.
 He entered professional racing in 2017, when he applied for and received his MSA C Class international licence., and only weeks later, he finished 20th overall and 2nd in class SP3, co-driven by chef and racer Paul Holywood, racer Pete Cate and motorsport commentator John Hindhaugh in an Vantage GT8 at the 2017 Hankook 24H COTA USA.